How we investigate

 Protected disclosure

-HSSIB investigations cannot apportion blame, civil or criminal liability, or decide whether any action needs to be taken against an individual by a regulatory body.
+Health Services Safety Investigations Body (HSSIB) investigations do not apportion blame, civil or criminal liability, or decide whether any action needs to be taken against an individual by a regulatory body.

-To support this, protected disclosure means specific evidence from of our patient safety investigations must not be disclosed and HSSIB reports are not usually admissible evidence in legal proceedings.
+To support this, we use protected disclosure.
+This means specific evidence from our patient safety investigations must not be disclosed and HSSIB reports are not usually admissible evidence in legal proceedings.
 It is also an offence for any person to knowingly or recklessly disclose protected materials.

 Exceptions to protected disclosure

-There are limited circumstances under the Health and Care Act 2022 in which HSSIB may disclose, or may be forced to disclose, protected information.
+There are limited circumstances under the Act in which HSSIB may disclose, or may be forced to disclose, protected information.

 These are disclosures: